mauritssilvis/darts/cli/java/README.md

 ##### The output format

-By default, the `darts boards` subcommand prints dartboards in the form of a Markdown table.
+By default, the `darts boards` subcommand prints dartboards as a Markdown table.
 The output format can be changed using the `-o` and `--output` options.
 The following output formats are supported: